turbofan20/Surah-Viewer/README.md

 5)	If progress bar changes size (for whatever reason), all hotkeys become useless (one potential workaround this would be to use a local video player such as VLC, however see issue # 6).

-6)	The user is forced to enter a Youtube URL.
-This will hopefully be changed sometime in the future so that the user is given the option to enter a URL (such as if they want to play the video locally on VLC for example instead of being fully restricted to Youtube).
+6)	~~The user is forced to enter a Youtube URL.
+This will hopefully be changed sometime in the future so that the user is given the option to enter a URL (such as if they want to play the video locally on VLC for example instead of being fully restricted to Youtube).~~

+	> 6) Fixed in version 1.2.2

 7)	The user has to manually input the number of verses of a given Surah, instead of the program automatically figuring out how many verses are in that Surah (would require a dictionary in the program so it's easier just for the user to input the number of verses themselves).